Pass the SHL Personality Test with Tailored OPQ Practice [2025]

 *Source - JobTestPrep OPQ Test Guide.

-In the newest version of the OPQ32 test, the format is presented in a more interactive way.
-For example, you’ll need to choose which statement describe you best (termed ‘most’):
+In the newest version of the OPQ32 test, the format is presented in a more interactive way, through a two-step process.
+First, you'll need to choose which statement describe you best (termed ‘most'):

 *Source - JobTestPrep OPQ Test Guide.

-Let’s say we choose the first one, once you choose this statement (marked bold), it subsequently disappears from the screen, and you need to choose again, from the remaining statements, which one describes you best:
+Let’s say we choose the first one.
+Once you have chosen this statement (marked bold), it disappears from the screen, leaving you to choose again, from the remaining statements, which one describes you best:

 *Source - JobTestPrep OPQ Test Guide.